johnkou97/johnkou97.github.io/_projects/exomoons.md

 <p></p>

+The analysis supports the hypothesis that atmospheric spots, can explain the observed radial velocity fluctuations in β Pictoris b.
+While spot size and number influence the RV amplitude, additional simulations with advanced tools are required to refine these results.
+The work demonstrates that spots could explain RV fluctuations on scales consistent with those observed in β Pictoris b.

 ## Conclusions and Future Work

 Detecting exomoons through radial velocity is a challenging but promising endeavor.
 This study demonstrates the potential for detection under current and future observational capabilities, especially for systems like β Pictoris b.
 Future research will aim to refine techniques, extend observational datasets, and explore other exoplanetary systems.

 ---

 ## Acknowledgments

 This work was conducted under the supervision of Prof. Matthew Kenworthy at Leiden Observatory.
 Special thanks to Dr. Rico Landmann, Dr. Tomas Stolker, and Dr. Paul Mollière for their invaluable contributions.